Skip to content

 • testing parallel branches and aggregation

-That gives us confidence before we ship.
+That gives us confidence before we ship, but it doesn’t tell us everything.

 Testing Is Not Observability